larmen9179/fantasyRPGFinal/README.md

-# fantasyRpg
+# The Curse Of Menhir

 ## Background

-Welcome to The Curse of Menhir.
+Welcome to The Curse Of Menhir.
 This game is a short retro fantasy RPG inspired by several classic titles from the early video game era like Angband, Dungeons of Daggorath and Zork.
 The entire game is made in C++ with terminal visuals and uses no major game development libraries.

 ## Installation